What is the Tableau Server?

 Tableau online can also be connected to live connections with many data sources like BigQuery, MySQL etc.

-This has been a guide to What is Tableau Server.
-Here We have discussed basic concepts of Tableau Server like Tableau types, Tableau server supports types etc. You can also go through our other suggested articles –
+This has been a guide to What is Tableau Server?.
+Here we have discussed basic concepts, types of Tableau Server and few server processes.
+You can also go through our other suggested articles –